TobiasLoader/Home/index.md

 #### [3.
 Ray-Tracer](https://tobiasloader.github.io/Ray-Tracer)

-Soon after finishing my 3D-Engine in Autumn 2018 – and being still interested in representing a 3D world on a 2D screen – I launched into yet another large project.
-I'd heard of these *[Ray Tracer's](https://tobiasloader.github.io/Ray-Tracer)* which drew more realistic images of a 3D scene using virtual light rays.
-So I set out to write my own!
+Soon after finishing my 3D-Engine in autumn 2018, and being still interested in representing a 3D world on a 2D screen, I began another large project.
+I'd heard about Ray Tracer's, which could draw realistic 3D images using virtual light rays, so set out to write my own.

 ---

 #### [4.
 Particle-Physics-Simulator](https://tobiasloader.github.io/Particle-Physics-Simulator)

-Inspired in a Particle Physics lesson in Spring 2019, I decided to *[simulate how (sub-atomic) particles](https://tobiasloader.github.io/Particle-Physics-Simulator)* interact with each other, making sure to keep track of the forces felt by each one.
+Inspired by a lesson on particle physics in spring 2019, I decided to simulate how sub-atomic particles might interact with each other.
+My programme includes a real-time graphical display showing the force felt by each particle during motion.

 ---

 #### [5.
 Dove-Hawk-Marketplace](https://tobiasloader.github.io/Dove-Hawk-Marketplace)

-After having watched a Youtube video on the topic by Primer in Summer 2019, I wanted to simulate my own *[marketplace](https://tobiasloader.github.io/Dove-Hawk-Marketplace)* and have the freedom to play around for myself.
-This tied in nicely with previous work I'd done on modelling predators with differential equations on Desmos.
+Having watched a YouTube video about the concept of the Dove-Hawk marketplace during the summer of 2019 I was inspired to create my own simulator to help me explore the idea.
+This tied in nicely with previous work I'd done on modelling predator-prey interactions with differential equations on the graphing calculator Desmos.com.

 ---